pborreli/blog-2/_posts/2013-12-04-managing-permissions-in-your-docker-volumes.md

 Now the `postgre` user can do anything in the `datadir` directory, but also in the whole shared volume, since all the other files also belong to UID `501`.

-The other possibility is to chose an UID that is available both on the host, the VM and the docker host (UIDs around `2000` should be more than ok) and change ownership of the `datadir` directory to that UID on the host:
+The other possibility is to chose an UID that is available both on the host, the VM and the Docker host (UIDs around `2000` should be more than ok) and change ownership of the `datadir` directory to that UID on the host:

     host $ sudo chown 2000 datadir/
     Password: